 This is Matera’s main road.
 Wander it and check out its shops and restaurants and find your favorite viewpoint.

 Santa Maria de Idris (Madonna de Idris) – Incredible to see from the outside, but choose to explore the more interesting insides of the other churches.

-San Pietro Barisano – The 12th century church’s decorations were stolen in the 60s and 70s and now has an eerie vibe.
+San Pietro Barisano – The 12th-century church’s decorations were stolen in the 60s and 70s and it now has an eerie vibe.
 You can see small catacombs underground.
 The view from the church is spectacular.

 San Pietro e Paolo al Caveoso – Dramatic setting on the edge of the ravine.
 Go inside to see the painted ceilings.